Sexual assault is any type of sexual activity that someone does not consent to, including:

 - Don’t prop open self-locking doors.

-- Lock your door and your windows, even if you leave for just a few minutes.
+- Lock your door and your windows.

 - Watch out for unwanted visitors.
 Know who’s on the other side of the door before you open it.